Skip to main content

 Testosterone also impacts endothelial function, though its effects are more complex and dose-dependent.
 Physiological levels of testosterone in men are associated with improved endothelial-dependent vasodilation and reduced systemic inflammation.
 Testosterone can directly stimulate NO synthase activity in endothelial cells and influence lipid metabolism by reducing low-density lipoprotein (LDL) cholesterol and increasing high-density lipoprotein (HDL) cholesterol.

 However, supraphysiological testosterone levels, often seen in anabolic steroid abuse, can paradoxically lead to adverse cardiovascular effects, including dyslipidemia, hypertension, and left ventricular hypertrophy.
-The clinical application of therapy aims to restore physiological levels, thereby leveraging its beneficial cardiovascular effects without inducing harm.
+The clinical application of testosterone replacement therapy aims to restore physiological levels, thereby leveraging its beneficial cardiovascular effects without inducing harm.

 The precise regulation of sex hormones is paramount for maintaining endothelial function and vascular integrity, directly influencing long-term cardiovascular resilience.